emrekavur/CHAOS-evaluation/README.md

 The evaluation code is shared with sample submission.
 Evaluation of CHAOS is handled via MATLAB language.
 Also, Python version of the code is prepared since Python is a kind of standard language for scientific programming.
 In this repo, both MATLAB and Python versions are shared.

 ## Files and Folders
-We provide an exapmle evaluation code for sample segmentation submission.
+We provide an example evaluation code for sample segmentation submission.
 Besides, we prepared a mini-experiment to compare metrics (only in MATLAB).

 |File or Folder                    |Explanation
 |----------------|-------------------------|